kastolars/trusti-torrent-rust-implementation/README.md

 - Length - The 4 byte big endian length of the message.
 The value is at least one, because not all messages have payloads but all have a message ID.
 - ID - The 1 byte message ID.
-- Payload - The (length - 1) byte size of the payload to follow.
+- Payload - The (length - 1) byte-sized data to follow.

 The message types are mapped to message ID's: